ofisc/ofisc.co.uk/src/schedule/2023-09-30-spin-spiral-jump.md

 ## Closing Date

-Closing date for entries is Friday 9 June.
+Closing date for entries is Sunday 24 September.

 ## Eligibility